---->

 - and as an explanation it maybe smacks of a mathematician's

-attempt at a logically simple universe basically like the early
+attempt at a logically simple universe basically like the

 Albert Einstein's relativity universe explanation even he

-supported by cosmologists and astronomers.
+supported by astronomers and 'cosmologists'.
 Einstein repeatedly

 claimed that Newton's ideas supported his own, though it may merely